emanuel-skrenkovic/rstore/README.md

-Playing aroung and learning Rust backend development.
+Playing around and learning Rust backend development.

 Using:
 - Rocket